-Books listed by a professor as a required textbook is considered a Course Reserve which are located in Mrs. Reynolds' office.
-These books may be used in the Library or the classroom.
-The book is to be returned to Mrs. Reynolds' office within 2 hours.
+Books listed by a professor as required textbooks are considered a Course Reserve which are located in the Service Center or the Academic Coach's office.
+These books may be used only in the Library.
+The book is to be returned to the Library staff within 2 hours.
 Books listed by a professor on the syllabus as a recommended textbook may or may not be in the Library.
 Ask if the book is available.